 The cathedral is still operating, so it’s open to visit outside of the mass hours.

 A unique detail about the cathedral are the 96 statues on the flying buttresses.
 There are 16 flying buttresses with 6 statues sitting on each buttress.
 They portray different professions, animals and mythical figures.
 In 2016 when Den Bosch was commemorating 500 years from the death of Hieronymus Bosch (the most important Medieval painter in the Netherlands), I was able to climb the roof gutters of the cathedral and see those figures from a close distance.
 It was an amazing experience, a part of “The Wondrous Climb” (De Wonderlijke Klim).
-I hope this will not be a one-off event, and the city will renew it at point, allowing more people to see this magical side of the cathedral.
+I hope this will not be a one-off event, and the city will renew it at one point, allowing more people to see this magical side of the cathedral.
 I must admit, this was one of the most amazing tours I have ever done.

 You can also climb the 43-m high tower of the Cathedral.